 Working with youth age 12-18 at a youth detention center.

-On-call may be required and will be determined.
-On-call will be rotated, if needed.
+On-call may be required and will be determined by the facility

 Must attend HERO training